Suffolk

 Emergency services related deaths (2019 onwards)

-Concerns summary Persistent and severe ambulance non-availability in the East of England led to nearly 10-hour delays.
+Concerns summary (AI summary) Persistent and severe ambulance non-availability in the East of England led to nearly 10-hour delays.
 Expert evidence indicates that prompt ambulance arrival and early treatment could have saved the patient's life.

 Michael Bray